alexhkurz/BlocklyPrisonersDilemma/README.md

 https://github.com/alexhkurz/BlocklyPrisonersDilemma

+(part of my Programming Languages course at Chapman University)

 An example of how to tie a Blockly DSL to a backend that can be communicated with via HTTP requests.

 ![Tit-for-Tat](img/TitForTat.png)